andrewshaodev/LearningHowToLearn/index.md

 ![Spaced Repetition](https://github.com/andrewshaodev/LearningHowToLearn/blob/main/images/spaced-rep.png?raw=true)

-Space out your repetition of learning something, like a problem solving techinque over a number of days
+Space out your repetition of learning something, like a problem solving technique over a number of days

 - Researchers have found that trying to repeatedly remember the same thing in one day is less effective than repeating it once over several days